eikek/bitpeace/docs/readme.md

 and therefore on [cats](http://typelevel.org/cats/) and [fs2](https://github.com/functional-streams-for-scala/fs2).

-While trying to minimize further dependencies, I choose to include two
+While trying to minimize further dependencies, I chose to these:
-more:

 - `tika-core` (optional), Apache 2.0 License, http://tika.apache.org
 - `scodec-bits`, BSD-3-Clause, https://github.com/scodec/scodec-bits
+- `jakarta.activation-api`, BSD-3-Clause
+  https://eclipse-ee4j.github.io/jaf/ (used to parse mimetype, it is included in the jdk up until java8)

-Both dependencies are itself “dependency-free”.
-The `tika-core` is marked as optional.
+The last two dependencies are itself “dependency-free”.
+The `tika-core` dependcny is marked as optional.
+It is only required, if using the provided config that uses tika for mime-type extraction `BitpeaceConfig.defaultTika`.

 Since mimetype detection belongs to “handling binaries”, I wanted to include it in this library.
 Tika is used for mimetype detection by